Mushrooms are packed with nutrients, low in calories, and just plain delicious. They boost your recipes to a new level of mega flavor and depth.

 If you want to cook with mushrooms more but don’t know which ones to buy (or how to keep them from turning to brown slime in your fridge), this guide will help!

-The 5 Common Types of Mushrooms on the Market
+The 5 Common Types of Mushrooms

 In culinary terms, we think of mushrooms as vegetables.
 But they are not plants!
 Mushrooms are members of the fungi kingdom, which also includes mold and yeast.